expo/expo/docs/pages/guides/config-plugins.md

 ## Static Modification

-Plugins can technically be used to regex file changes into application code, but these modifications are dangerous, if the template changes over time then the regex becomes hard to predict (similarly, if the user modifies a file manually or uses a custom template).
+Plugins can transform application code with regular expressions, but these modifications are dangerous, if the template changes over time then the regex becomes hard to predict (similarly, if the user modifies a file manually or uses a custom template).
 Here are some examples of files you shouldn't modify manually, and alternatives.

 ### Android Gradle Files

-Gradle files are written in either groovy or kotlin, they are used to manage dependencies, versioning, and other settings in the Android app.
-Instead of modifying them directly with `withProjectBuildGradle`, `withAppBuildGradle`, or `withSettingsGradle`, utilize the static `gradle.properties` file.
+Gradle files are written in either Groovy or Kotlin.
+They are used to manage dependencies, versioning, and other settings in the Android app.
+Instead of modifying them directly with the `withProjectBuildGradle`, `withAppBuildGradle`, or `withSettingsGradle` mods, utilize the static `gradle.properties` file.

 The `gradle.properties` is a static key/value pair that groovy files can read from.
-For example, say you wanted to control some toggle in groovy:
+For example, say you wanted to control some toggle in Groovy:

 `gradle.properties`